unicode-org/icu4x/docs/triaging.md

 ### Component

 Labels starting with `C-` are *component* labels, indicating the functional component for the issue.
-Every issue should have one:
+Every issue should have one.
+Components may be added periodically; for the latest set of components, see the [label list](https://github.com/unicode-org/icu4x/labels?q=C-).

-- **C-data** = related to data pipeline components.
-Note: issues relating to data specific to a different component should use the more specific component.
-- **C-locale** = related to locale-related components.
-- **C-meta** = not specific to one specific component; affects ICU4X as a whole.
-- **C-process** = related to team processes, but not ICU4X code.
-- **C-test-infra** = related to integration test infrastructure components.
-Note: issues relating to tests specific to a different component should use the more specific component (and can use the `T-tests` issue type).

 ### Assignee